bruceravel/demeter/documentation/Athena/analysis/lcf.rst

    The combinatorial fitting results tab.

-The second table contains each of the standards and its weight and E₀ from the fit selected in the upper table.
+The second table contains each of the standards and its weight and E\ :sub:`0` from the fit selected in the upper table.

 You can select a fit from the upper table by clicking on its line.
 When you do so, that fit becomes highlighted in pale red, its fitting results